Transliteracy: History

-Transliteracy in Education
+Transliteracy in education

 Transliteracy is making an impact on the classroom setting because of how technologically advanced younger generations are today.
-In 2012, Adam Marcus, a teacher and librarian at NYCDOE, decided to incorporate transliteracy into his school's public library summer reading program.
+In 2012, Adam Marcus, a teacher and librarian at the New York City Department of Education (NYCDOE), decided to incorporate transliteracy into his school's public library summer reading program.
 He had a desire to enhance the experience of reading for his students by allowing them to connect to the text differently by using social media.
-He used a tool called "VoiceThread" in order to have his students "take part in conversations, formulate ideas, and share higher-order thinking through a variety of media channels: video, audio, text, images, and music (Marcus, 2013)."
+He used a tool called VoiceThread in order to have his students "take part in conversations, formulate ideas, and share higher-order thinking through a variety of media channels: video, audio, text, images, and music".
 Students were also enabled to communicate with the book's author through blogs and websites, and were given multiple modes of media to comprehend and engage with the text on a deeper level.
 Some of these examples include an audio-video glossary and web links that aimed to bring the details of the text to life.
 The results of his experiment were deemed to have a positive effect on the program as students responded well to this interactive experience they were given.
 Marcus believes that it is important for educators and librarians to enhance storytelling for children by providing them with a modern and transliterate experience that one could not receive back then.

 The Agence nationale de la recherche funded a program at a French high school from 2013 to 2015, where the transliteracy skills of students were tested and observed.
 Students were placed in groups of three or four members and were required to use all sorts of media and tools in order to collect data for their projects.
 They were not allowed to only use digital sources, and were advised to use a diversity of sources.
-The focus of this experiment was to observe "the possible diversity of media and tools employed, on the ways of and reasons for switching from one to another, on how these different media and tools are distributed within contexts, according to the academic requirements and tasks individually and collectively performed by the students.
-(Aillerie, 2017)."
+The focus of this experiment was to observe "the possible diversity of media and tools employed, on the ways of and reasons for switching from one to another, on how these different media and tools are distributed within contexts, according to the academic requirements and tasks individually and collectively performed by the students."
 The conclusions of the experiment dealt with physical space and organization being an issue for students and teachers to deal with.
 Spatially, it was challenging for students to navigate through different mediums when their space inside the classroom was limited.
 It was noticed that students were prone to use something that took up less space, rather than focusing on expanding their diversity of sources.
 Organizationally, it was challenging for students to organize all of the information they collected since everything was not being search and collected for digitally.
 In addition, students were not allotted a lot of time to complete their projects which also impacted their final product.